Behind the Blooms

 Monochromatic Masse

 A single colour doesn’t have to mean flat.
-Purple offers a vast spectrum, from the softness of lilac sweet peas to the moody depth of hellebores or burgundy sweet William.
+Purple offers a vast spectrum, from the softness of lilac stock to the moody depth of hellebores or burgundy sweet william.

-Grouped together, these variations create a bouquet that feels layered, sophisticated, and cohesive
+Grouped together, these varying hues create a bouquet that feels layered, sophisticated, and cohesive

 Complementary Contrast